xgqt/racket-mike/mike.md

 system environment variables (ie.: export `ASD=fgh`) or passing the variables as one of the arguments (after options).

-Options passed as arguments have precedence over environment variables.
+Variables overwriting passed as arguments have precedence over environment variables.
 In fact when overwriting using the environment variable route the exported variables become initial variables.

 Example: overwriting with environment